Conjurer2309/Conjurer2309/README.md

 - 👋 Hi, I’m @Conjurer2309
 - 👀 I’m interested in software testing, both manual and automation.
 - 🌱 I’m currently learning selenium web driver.
-- 📫 How to reach me gmail - kudigev@gmail.com, Facebook - Akshay V Kudige, Instagram-moonstruck_myself_2309, mobile-+91-8073615196
+- 📫 How to reach me gmail - kudigev@gmail.com, Facebook - Akshay V Kudige, Instagram-moonstruck_myself_2309, Mobile No. - +91-8073615196

 <!---
 Conjurer2309/Conjurer2309 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.